Geekmaster-General/Geekmaster-General/README.md

 - 👋 Hi, I’m @Geekmaster-General
-- 👀 I’m a WhiteHat, Certified Cybersecurity Architect, Certified Systems Engineer, Certified Security Engineer - oh, and I'm a lifetime gamer too
+- 👀 I’m a WhiteHat, Certified Cybersecurity Architect, Certified Systems Engineer, Certified Security Engineer
-- 🌱 I’m currently learning about reverse engineering, malware analysis, and how to use Blender to make assets for my son's games
+- 🌱 I’m currently learning about reverse engineering, malware analysis, and gathering OSINT and semi-OSINT intelligence against malicious actors
 - 💞️ I’m looking to share primarily the IOCs I collect as part of my day job, and some other good security tidbits/tools that may be useful for others
 - 📫 How to reach me geekmaster@duck.com
 - 📰 Check out my blog where I write about dope geeky stuff https://geekofthehouse.blogspot.com